 Opening hours are 10.00-22.00.

 Another good shop that sells official DVD’s is B2S.
 B2S also sell stationery, books, CD’s, Vinyl records, and art products.
 B2S has branches at Central World, Central Chidlom department store, Central Plaza Rama 9 and Silom Complex.
-Gram on the 4th floor of Siam Paragon department store has a large DVD/CD selection.
+Gram on the 4th floor of Siam Paragon department store has a large DVD/CD choice.
 A 5% discount is available with the Central & Paragon tourist discount cards.

 The quality can be poor especially for new movies that are showing in the cinemas.
 These movies are almost always filmed with video cameras inside theatres.
 They are dark, the sound is poor and the full screen is usually not captured entirely.

-Bangkok has some ultra-modern world class cinemas that will cost you 200 – 250 baht (100 – 120 on Wednesdays) to see a new movie in comfort.
+Bangkok has some ultra-modern world-class cinemas that will cost you 200 – 250 baht (100 – 120 on Wednesdays) to see a new movie in comfort.
 This compares with around 700 baht in most western countries and the popcorn and drinks are much cheaper too.
 So instead of buying a crappy DVD that someone has filmed on a video camera treat yourself to a night out at the movies!
 As almost all cinemas in Bangkok are housed in malls why not combine it with shopping and a meal.

 Many pirate DVD’s will list extras on the sleeve which are not actually on the disc.